 2 to 3tbspghee / butter / vegan equivalent

-Wash the rice in cold water until the water runs clear.
-Be gentle with the rice, otherwise you will damage and break the grains.
+Wash rice in cold water until water runs clear.
+Be gentle, otherwise you will damage and break the grains.

-Then place the rice with 1 tbsp of salt in a bowl and pour in cold water to cover the rice up to 2 inches above the rice.
-Leave the rice to soak for a minimum of 30 mins (I leave mine overnight and cook the rice during the afternoon of the day after).
+Place rice with 1 tbsp of salt in a bowl and pour in cold water to cover up to 2 inches above the top.
+Leave to soak for a minimum of 30 mins (I leave mine overnight and cook the rice during the afternoon of the day after).

 Fill a large non-stick saucepan (minimum capacity 2.5 litres) with approximately 1.5 litres of water and 1 tbsp of salt.
-Bring the water to a boil.
+Place over high heat and bring water to a boil.

 Drain the rice and then add to the saucepan.
-Gently stir the rice to make sure it does not stick to the pan.
+Gently stir to make sure it does not stick to the pan.

 Stay with the saucepan and do not leave it at this stage.
 It is crucial that you remove the rice and drain it at the right time.
-Every minute give the rice a gentle stir and take a grain of rice and check the texture - either between your fingers or using your teeth.
-What you want is the rice to be soft on the outer layer but still firm in the centre.
-It can take any time from 3 to 7 minutes with the quantity of rice in this recipe.
+Every minute give it a gentle stir and take a grain and check the texture - either between your fingers or using your teeth.
+What you want is the grain to be soft on the outer layer but still firm in the centre.
+It can take any time from 3 to 7 minutes with the quantity in this recipe.

-Once the parboiled rice reaches the correct texture, turn your heat off and drain the rice in a colander or sieve.
-Sprinkle a little cold water on the rice to halt the cooking process.
-Taste the rice - if it is very salty then rinse the rice further with a little water.
+Once the parboiled rice reaches the correct texture, turn your heat off and drain in a colander or sieve.
+Sprinkle a little cold water to halt the cooking process.
+Taste the rice - if it is very salty then rinse it further with a little water.